 70% faster cooking time means that you spend only a third of your time to prepare food.
 You could spend the rest of the two-thirds learning to relax and enjoy life.
 There are also times that you need to prepare food in a hurry without running to a fast food store and then regretting that decision the next day when you look in the mirror.
 Pressure cookers are great time savers.

 Pressure cooking is cool.
 Literally.

-Sure you get delicious meals that contains much of their original nutrients, and you could prepare them in record time.
+Sure you get delicious meals that contain much of their original nutrients, and you could prepare them in record time.
 But when I say pressure cooking is cool I mean that it does not build up the heat in the kitchen environment especially if you have a small kitchen in a hot climate.

 Pressure Cooking Is Cleaner

-Anytime I prepare food in the traditional way, somehow my kitchen sinks seem to pile up with more dishes that I could account for.
+Anytime I prepare food in the traditional way, somehow my kitchen sinks seem to pile up with more dishes than I could account for.
 I have also noticed that, with traditional pots and pans cooking, boiling water and frying oil splatters over my stove.
 After I am done with cooking, I still have to take as much time cleaning my dishes and my stove as I did preparing the food.

 I often wonder how many people don’t prepare meals at home because of the cleaning time it requires.